grybkom/CNN_For_Alzheimers_Detection_MRI/README.md

 - **Convolutional Layers:** Four convolutional blocks with increasing depth: 64 → 128 → 256 → 512 filters.

-- **Data Augmentation:**
+- **Data Oversampling Downsampling and Augmentation:**
-  - Only applied to minority classes for oversampling.
+  - Applied Augmentaion only to minority classes for oversampling.
   - Randomly rotates, flips, zooms or adjusts the contrast of some images.
+    - Upsampled Mild Dementia from 5002 to 6000 images
+    - Upsampled Moderate Dementia from 488 to 3000 images
+    - Upsampled Very mild Dementia from 13725 to 14000 images
+  - Downsampled 'Non Demented' from 67222 to 20000 images.

 - **Regularization and Normalization:**
   - BatchNormalization throughout the network